 Taken together, the results of the empirical estimation and quantitative exercise highlight two things.
 First and crucially, there is no direct impact of the policy on expectations.
-Second, the empirical evidence suggests that a single objective aids clarity of communication and facilitates the adjustment process even if not through the expected channel.
+Second, inflation leads inflation expectations contrary to the prediction in the standard New Keynesian models.
+Third, the empirical evidence suggests that a single objective aids clarity of communication and facilitates the adjustment process even if not through the expected channel.